 Beyond that, with the number of English speaking expats being relatively small, the need to speak, or a have willingness to learn Spanish is greater than in other parts of Mexico.
 With that said, Merida has a lending library that stocks an extensive collection of books, videos, and tapes in English.
 Just imagine living in one of the safest cities in Mexico with low serious and violent crime rates.

 Visas needed for retiring in Mexico

-Bottom line: Whether you apply for temporary or permanent will depend upon the investments, income, savings, and assets you have for a given period of time.
-It is best to check this website for up to date information once you research what type of visa you qualify for.
+Bottom line: Qualifying for temporary or permanent depends upon the investments, income, savings, and assets you have for a given period of time.
+It is best to check the Mexperience website for up to date information.

 Mérida offers a discount program for retirees

 AT THE CURRENT MOMENT, NO INAPAM CARDS ARE BEING ISSUED FOR FOREIGNERS.

 National Institute for Elderly Adults: the INAPAM Program Mexicans have great respect for elderly generations.
 As such, the Mexican government creates special programs that reflect this respect.
 In other words . . .If you are over the age of 60 you are eligible for a discount card and the range of benefits that comes with it.
 If you are an INAPAM holder, it is always worth asking about your discount.

 - Buse fare when you book in advance (ADO, etc.)

 - Property tax